rainlizard/ComfyUI-Raffle/readme.md

 ## How It Works

-Danbooru is an image booru site where images are tagged with descriptive terms.
-For offline use, 400,000 of these taglists have been scraped into files: `general.txt`, `questionable.txt`, `sensitive.txt`, `explicit.txt`.
-Raffle randomly selects from these taglists, filters them according to your preferences, and provides the resulting tags for your prompt.
+For offline use 400,000 taglists have been scraped from danbooru.
+Raffle randomly selects one of these taglists and filters it according to your preferences.
+A taglist is a collection of tags that have been applied to one image on danbooru, by using taglists we can be certain that the tags have good synergy with each other.

 ### Selection Process
 1. Raffle first filters the pool of available taglists based on: